 We are not looking for a “better” deal.
 We are looking for a deal that is different and that recognizes the unique needs of actors.
 No other union represents the actors who appear in motion pictures or the actors who account for over 95% of the earnings in primetime network television.
 While management likes to pretend, when it suits them, that “pattern bargaining” is somehow obligatory for unions in this industry, the fact is that we have a legal right to negotiate our own contract.
 And for good reason—the “pattern,” in many cases, affects us differently: The impact of sanctioning non-union made-for-new media programs is different for us.

 Many performers must rely on the collective bargaining power of the union to obtain fair terms of employment.
 Unlike the writer or director, a day performer or background actor may not have the leverage to negotiate fair terms for themselves.
 Performers, especially stunt performers, also have health and safety issues on the set that aren’t shared by writers or directors and they rely on the union to look out for them.
 And unlike writers or directors, our union faces a significant threat from non-union performers who want to provide producers with an alternative workforce they can use to make their product without having to comply with union terms and conditions.
 Allowing our employers to make non-union new media productions will allow these non-union actors to gain credits and experience, which will make non-union production easier and more attractive and thereby reduce the opportunities for union actors like us to get work.
+Allowing residuals-free new media production also impacts performers differently.

 Unlike writers and directors, most performers don’t earn enough in initial compensation to live on.
 Instead, we rely on residuals to get us through the lean times.
 As production inevitably shifts from traditional media to new media, the lack of residuals in new media will eventually choke off that vital source of income that enables us to stay in the profession even when we aren’t working so that we can audition, hone our craft and remain available for new roles.
 In such a world, many of us will be reduced to amateurs working day jobs to support our acting habit.
+There are already lots of differences between management’s new media proposal to us and their deals with the DGA and WGA.
+For example, management has agreed to set minimum payments for writers of made-for-new media programs, but refuses to do so for actors.

 Why doesn’t the pattern apply to this critical issue?
 There are other differences.
 The minimum residual for a TV show rerun on the Internet for six months is over $600 for a director or a writer, but only $22.77 for an actor who works as a day player.
 On the other hand, use of clips of an actor’s work on the Internet requires consent by the actor, but a director’s or writer’s work can be used as a clip on the Internet without their consent.
 Is that better, worse or just different?
 Management talks about their new media template like it is exactly the same for each union and can’t be changed.
 In fact, management has proposed varying new media provisions to different unions when it suited them, but they have refused when we have proposed reasonable and modest changes, like making sure all made-for-new media productions are done union and pay residuals.